Our Crockpot Potato Soup recipe is so thick and creamy, loaded with cheddar and bacon, and easy to make in the slow cooker.

 I’m sorry, husband, but ain’t nobody got time to cook a 7 course meal on a busy school night.

 You’ll eat your soup and you’ll like it.

 (Okay, okay, he never actually complains, but I KNOW.
 He prefers a plate o’ meat as his dinner.)

 Luckily, we both like this crockpot potato soup recipe because it’s super filling and hearty!
 Plus I add bacon and the man never complains when bacon is involved. 😉

-To start, you’ll want to chop some bacon and fry it up.
+Bacon: To start, you’ll want to chop some bacon and fry it up.
 When it’s nearly cooked through, add some onions and garlic to the skillet and let them soften up.
 They’re a perfect addition to potato soup and will add lots of flavor.

-Add the bacon, onion, and garlic to your slow cooker along with some peeled and diced russet potatoes.
+Potatoes: Add the cooked bacon, onion, and garlic to your slow cooker along with the peeled and diced russet potatoes.
 Pour the chicken broth over the top.

 Pour the flour mixture into the crockpot along with a can of evaporated milk, heavy cream, and grated cheddar.
 This slow cooker potato soup is going to be so creamy and cheesy!

 Mash: Cover the crockpot and cook on high for another 30 minutes to thicken the creamy potato soup.
 Use a potato masher and mash some of the potatoes.
 It makes the soup extra thick and creamy.
 You can leave as many or as few chunks of potatoes as you like.
 Just mash until you reach your desired consistency.